cloudposse-terraform-components/template/README.md

 # Component: `foo`

-This component is responsible for foo
+This component is responsible for foo. test

 ## Usage